Education&Training

 20. What should students do for medical treatment?

 Students can seek emergency and outpatient care for illness at designated medical insurance hospitals nearby or go to hospitals affiliated with the academic unit.
-Medical insurance for students studying at the CIMR is implemented according to the requirements of the jointly recruiting schools.
+Medical insurance for students studying at CIMR is implemented according to the requirements of the jointly recruiting schools.

 23. How to apply for training courses?

-In November and December each year and May and June each year, the CIMR’s official website will announce training course enrollment notices.
+In November and December each year and May and June each year, CIMR’s official website will announce training course enrollment notices.
 Interested students can submit relevant materials according to the requirements of the brochure.
-The CIMR will organize an expert group to screen and select the best candidates, and the list will be announced on the CIMR’s official website.
+CIMR will organize an expert group to screen and select the best candidates, and the list will be announced on CIMR’s official website.

 24. What is the content of the training courses?